 Using the chalkboard paint, I selected a tree ring and used it as my paint border with two or three coats.
 I went in roughly 1-2″ from the edge of the stump.
 I also gave the raw wood edge a very light white wash.

-Then it was a simple as hammering in a few picture hanging items.
+Then it was a simple as hammering in a few picture hanging items in the back to hang on the wall!

 Have you used Martha’s fun chalkboard colors?
 She has mint green, blues, black and more!